gmberton/VPR-methods-evaluation/README.md

 Given that saving predictions for each query might take long, you can also pass the parameter `--save_only_wrong_preds` which will save only predictions for wrongly predicted queries (i.e. where the first prediction is wrong).

 ## Supported models
-NetVLAD, AP-GeM, SFRS, CosPlace, Conv-AP, MixVPR, EigenPlaces, AnyLoc, SALAD, EigenPlaces-indoor, SALAD-indoor, CricaVPR, CliqueMining, SuperVLAD, MegaLoc, QAA.
+NetVLAD, AP-GeM, SFRS, CosPlace, Conv-AP, MixVPR, EigenPlaces, AnyLoc, SALAD, EigenPlaces-indoor, SALAD-indoor, CricaVPR, CliqueMining, SuperVLAD, MegaLoc, BoQ, DinoMix, EDTformer, QAA.

 ### Unsupported models / contributing
-We'd gladly accept PRs from anyone who can VPR models to work in this repo.
+We'd gladly accept PRs from anyone who can get VPR models to work in this repo.

 To get a model to work simply add it to `parser.py` and add it to `vpr_models/__init__.py`: if the model is easy to download (e.g. through `torch.hub.load`), adding a few (4-5) lines of code in total should be enough to make it work.
 There is no need to test it on a VPR dataset, just make it run on the toy dataset and then we'll test it on the VPR datasets ourselves to ensure correctness.